Travancore: 1. Padmanabhapuram Division

 The 1911 Census Report of Travancore states that Padmanabhapuram Division was the original seat of Travancore, where Thiruvithamcode and Padmanabhapuram are located.
 The report further states that a vast majority of this division was ethnic Tamils.
 Padamanabhapuram Division consisted of the present-day district of Kanyakumari in Tamil Nadu.
 The report also states that the two southernmost Taluks of this division, namely Thovalai and Agastheeswaram, geographically too more resembles to Pandya Nadu of Tamil country and the eastern Coromandel Coast of the Madras Presidency than the rest of Malayalam country.

-2. Trivandrum Division
+2. Thiruvananthapuram Division

 It was the headquarters of Travancore since 1795.
-The Neyyattinkara taluk was a main seat of industry according the 1911 census report of Travancore.
+The Neyyattinkara taluk was a main seat of industry according to the 1911 census report of Travancore.
 This division also contained many ethnic Tamils, mostly concentrated in the southern Taluks of Neyyattinkara and Thiruvananthapuram.
 The Trivandrum Division consisted of the present-day Thiruvananthapuram district excluding the British colony at Anchuthengu.

 3. Quilon Division

 Quilon was the capital of Venad and the largest port town in Travancore, and was also one of the oldest ports on Malabar Coast.
 The 1911 Census of Travancore states that it was from Quilon division onwards that the genuine country of Malayalam starts.
 However, the Sengottai taluk of this division which was earlier under Kottarakkara Thampuran, was a Tamil-majority region.
 Geographically too Sengottai resembled to Madurai and Pandya Nadu than rest of the Malayalam country.
+The Quilon division encompassed present-day Kollam district, Pathanamthitta district, Alappuzha district and some parts of Kottayam district.